-• For the new hard disk image file, you can choose one of the following formats: Expanding or Plain.
+- If you're adding an existing image file, provide the path on your Mac to it.
+If you're adding Boot Camp or physical disk, specify its location. - The hard disk size for the new hard disk image file. - For the new hard disk image file, you can choose one of the following formats: Expanding or Plain.
 By default, the hard disk will have the Expanding format.
 To create a Plain hard disk, clear the Expanding disk option.
 If you want the virtual hard disk to be split, select the Split the disk image to 2 GB files option.
 For more information on hard disk formats, refer to Support for Virtual and Real Disks (p.
-214).
+230).

 Click OK, to add the hard disk.
 After you added a new virtual hard disk to the virtual machine configuration, it will be invisible to the operating system installed inside the virtual machine until the moment you initialize it.
 For detailed information on how to initialize the newly added hard disk, see Initializing the Newly Added Disk (p.
-216).
+231).